What is the best loan for you? Is it the cheapest home loan?

 An Offset account may be an important and effective feature of your new loan, but it might also be an unnecessary expense.
 Have a chat to us about your needs and plans for the property in the future, as it’s important to know if and how an offset account might be necessary for certain situations.

 Having a loan with your existing bank may be convenient, but it's always worth checking to see if a total move to a different bank can significantly better achieve your objectives.
-This could be through lower fees and interest rates — with all the bonuses you’re looking for too.
+This could be through lower fees and interest rates — with all the features you need.

 Many things need to be considered, and that's why you need to talk with a loan adviser at Grace Loans.
 Simply call 02 4905 0250 or fill out our enquiry form